rollbear/trompeloeil/docs/reference.md

 stored values `T&&...` in order as `const&`.

-Examples are found in the CookBook under
+Examples are found in the Cook Book under
 [Writing custom matchers](CookBook.md/#custom_matchers)

 ### <A name="set_reporter"/>`trompeloeil::set_reporter(...)`